The Value of Preventive Health: Degrees & Careers in Early Care

 Many eye diseases can go unnoticed for a long time, and the only way to discover them before they do too much damage is to have a comprehensive dilated eye exam by an optometrist or ophthalmologist.
 Treatment to prevent vision loss is most effective in the early stages of the disease.

-During the exam, the doctor will put eye drops in your eyes to dilate your pupils so he can look inside them for signs of health problems.
+During the exam, the doctor will put eye drops in your eyes to dilate your pupils so they can look inside them for signs of health problems.
 You will look at letters of different sizes so the doctor can see how clear your vision is and how far you can see.
 It is recommended that children have an eye exam at least once between 3-5 years old and that people with diabetes have an exam every year.
-The American Academy of Ophthalmology recommends that African Americans over the age of 40 should have an eye exam every two years, and all other healthy adults should get a full eye exam every 5-10 years.
-That increases to every two years once adults hit age 65.
-Those with a family history of glaucoma should have eye exams every two years, regardless of age.
+The Centers for Disease Control and Prevention (CDC) recommends that African-American patients over the age of 40, adults of other ethnicities over the age of 60 (especially Mexican-American individuals), and those with a history of glaucoma in their family should have a proper eye exam every two years.

 Even if it’s not the time for your regular eye exam, you should get your eyes checked out as soon as possible if you have any vision loss or pain, have double vision, floaters (tiny specks that appear to float in front of your eyes), halos around lights, flashes of light, or draining or redness of the eye.